Razoff/ada_website/index.md

  	<img src="{{ site.baseurl }}/assets/clusters.png" alt="image">
 </figure>

 <p>From the results it seems fairly obvious that theme-wise news outlet are polarized.
 The next field we investigated was the following.
 We tried to find waht the underlying themes were reguarding the clustering algorithm.
-By diving into the decomposition we managed to output the underlying features of the themes regarding to the sources. </p>
+By diving into the decomposition we managed to output the underlying features of the themes regarding to the sources.
+Each of the following graph shows the representation of themes in an underlying feature.</p>

 <figure>
 	<img src="{{ site.baseurl }}/assets/theme01.png" alt="image">
 </figure>

-<a href=http://www.google.ch/> lol </a>
+<p>Now that is something interesting!
+Each graph indicates that connoted themes are a very good separator between news sources.
+For example the first underlying feature shows that are linked to goverment oriented articles the terms looks like it might be domestic news.
+The second one is more oriented to the quality of life in a country.
+The third one is more into the reformation aspect of the society and the fourth one clearly covers conflictual news.</p>

+<p>This first analyse confirm our doubts concerning the information is in fact heavily polarised.
+Now that the hypothesis is confirmed what does it mean for the globality of people.</p>

+<h2>Who talks ?</h2>

+<p>Once we figured out that the media were polarized one of the question we asked ourselves was: Is the information evenly distributed ?
+This question is important since that it would show if the bias is local or global.
+And if it is global how can one country's belief influence the others.</p>

+<p>To highlight this matter we took advantages of the geographical informations provided by the dataset.
+The following interactive is showing how the information is unevenly distributed. </p>

 <iframe src="./assets/plot_high.html" frameborder="0" scrolling="no" height="720" width="960"></iframe>